Download Complete Bulletin (831 KB)

 Agriculture | Animal Sciences

 McCoy, S. (2002), Organic beef a production guide.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4518.